 Back before the dawn of time (ie, in the late 1980s), I created this ancient and venerable MIDI software for the Atari ST with the help of my friend Laurence Glazier, operating jointly as Datamusic.
 A long time ago now, Laurence and I agreed to release the program into the public domain: yes, folks, it’s free!

-Quaint though it may seem now in many ways, Fractal Music does still work, and produces results that are still, as far as I know, unique.
+Quaint though it may seem now in many ways, Fractal Music does still work, and produces results that are still, as far as I know, unique… but only if you still have an Atari ST though (see 2021 update below) or are running an old version of whatever OS you use.
 It was even working in the NoSTalgia Atari ST emulator under Mac OS X up to version 10.6 (Snow Leopard), but unfortunately, NoSTalgia is a PowerPC application and stopped running when Mac OS X became Intel only.
-Fractal Music sort of worked under Lion in another emulator called Hatari, but that failed in later versions of Lion and to the best of my knowledge that’s still the case in 10.10 Yosemite (which my computer runs as I write, so I can’t report on later OS versions).
-If anyone knows of a reliable Atari ST emulator that runs, with MIDI output, on Intel Macs, I’d be interested.
+Fractal Music sort of worked under Lion in another emulator called Hatari, but that failed in later versions of Lion and to the best of my knowledge that hasn’t changed since.
+If anyone knows of a reliable Atari ST emulator that runs, with MIDI output, on Intel Macs — or even better, on the new (as I write) M1 Macs — I’d be interested.

-I can, however, happily report that Fractal Music seems to run pretty well in Steem for Windows — and even better, this works in Parallels Desktop on my Mac, running Windows 7.
+Fractal Music did run pretty well in Steem for Windows — and even better, this worked in Parallels Desktop on my Mac, running Windows 7.
 An emulator in an emulator!
-That was a major surprise, and it means all is not lost for us Mac users.
+That was a major surprise, and it meant all was not lost for us Mac users.

-UPDATE : That was in Parallels Desktop 6 running in Mac OS X 10.7 Lion, but to my complete amazement it still works in Parallels Desktop 10 running in Mac OS X 10.10 Yosemite (still Windows 7).
+UPDATE : That was in Parallels Desktop 6 running in Mac OS X 10.7 Lion, but to my complete amazement it continued to work in Parallels Desktop 10 running in Mac OS X 10.10 Yosemite (still Windows 7).

 For years Fractal Music was featured very favourably on Tim Conrardy’s Atari MIDI World site, but sadly, Tim died in 2009 and the site is no more, so many thanks, Tim, and rest in peace.

 Here’s an edited version of the original sales blurb: